-SCROLL DOWN FOR THE LATEST PRESS RELEASES AND TWEETS - For media enquiries about any aspect of the work of the PMCPA please contact the Press Office via the switchboard: 020 7747 8880 or email us at email@example.com - Sign up for eAlerts at the top of the page and follow us on Twitter @PMCPAUK
+SCROLL DOWN FOR THE LATEST PRESS RELEASES For media enquiries about any aspect of the work of the PMCPA please contact us via the switchboard: 020 7747 8880 Email us at email@example.com Sign up for eAlerts at the top of the page and follow us on Twitter @PMCPAUK

 The PMCPA publishes certain Sanctions (advertisements, public reprimands and corrective statements) Press Releases and Case Reports.